microsoft/pxt-ev3/docs/lessons.md

 # Lessons

-Learning activities for LEGO Mindstorms with MakeCode.
+Learning activities for @boardname@ with MakeCode.

 ## Motors and motion